EL-AKKAL/ssp-backend/README.md

     * As an admin, I want to send announcements or notifications, so that all users are updated on platform changes.

     * As an admin, I want to check all history logs, so that trust is maintained.

+## MVP user stories with acceptance criteria

+### Acceptance Criteria: "As a user, I want to register an account."

+    * User can register using name, email, and password.

+    * Validation errors are shown for invalid/missing data.

+    * After registration, user is automatically logged in and redirected to dashboard page.

+    * User role defaults to user.

+### Acceptance Criteria: "As a user, I want to log into my account."

+    * User can log in using email and password.

+    * Authentication fails with incorrect credentials.

+    * Authenticated users are redirected to the dashboard.

+### Acceptance Criteria: "As a user, I want to edit my profile."

+    * User can update name, bio, avatar, location, etc.

+    * User can see a success message after saving.

+    * Only the authenticated user can edit their own profile.

+### Acceptance Criteria: "As a user, I want to add my skills and set prices."

+    * User can list multiple skills with description and pricing.

+    * Each skill must include: title, category, experience level, fee (can be 0).

+    * User can update or delete listed skills.

+    * Skills appear publicly on user profile.

+### Acceptance Criteria: "As a user, I want to see my current requests."

+    * User sees a list of requests they’ve made or applied to and even requests that they have received.

+    * Each request displays status (Pending, Accepted, Completed).

+    * user can see related info to the request , like who made it , date , description...

+### Acceptance Criteria: "As a user, I want to follow the status of each request."

+    * Request cards display status updates.

+    * Status includes: Pending, Accepted, In Progress, Completed, Cancelled.

+    * Notification is sent when status changes.

+### Acceptance Criteria: "As a user, I want to cancel a request or application."

+    * User can cancel request before it's accepted.

+    * applicants can cancel an application before acceptance.

+    * Cancelled requests are marked and archived (not deleted).

+### Acceptance Criteria: "As a user, I want to receive notifications when someone applies to my post."

+    * user gets email + in-app notification.

+    * Notification includes applicant name and post reference.

+    * Notification leads directly to post or applicant’s profile.

+### Acceptance Criteria: "As a user, I want to accept an application to my post."

+    * user can view all applicants.

+    * user can accept only one application per post.

+    * Once accepted, request status updates to “In Progress.”

+    * Notification is sent to the selected user who has been requested.

+### Acceptance Criteria: "As a user, I want to deliver a solution after completing a task."

+    * user who provide a service and has accepted a request can mark it as "Delivered."

+    * user receives confirmation prompt and can mark as completed or request revision.

+    * Once confirmed, task status is updated to “Completed.”

+### Acceptance Criteria: "As a user, I want to view other users’ profiles with their skills and prices"

+    * users can visit each other profiles , check their services and skills
+    * users can ask help directly from someone's profile if they like what he prvides
+    * requesting help from a profile is treated the same way other requests are treated

+### Acceptance Criteria: "As a user, I want to search for specific help based on skill or category."

+    * User can search by keyword, category, or skill.

+    * Results include profiles matching filters.

+    * Filters update results without reloading the page.

+### Acceptance Criteria: "As a user, I want to post a request for help."

+    * Request includes title, description, category, urgency, and price range.

+    * User can optionally set an availability window (date/time)

+    * Only logged-in users can post requests.

+    * Post is publicly visible to users after creation.

+### Acceptance Criteria: "As a user, I want to create a post offering help"

+    * Request includes title, description, category, and skills provided with their price.

+    * User can optionally set an availability window (date/time)

+    * Only logged-in users can post services.

+    * Post is publicly visible to other users after creation.

+### Acceptance Criteria: "As a user, I want to apply to posts."

+    * User can click “Apply” on a post.

+    * Application includes optional message or note.

+    * User cannot apply to same post twice.

+    * Applied posts show under “My Applications.”

+### Acceptance Criteria: "As a user, I want to see applications to my post."

+    * User sees list of applicants for each post.

+    * Each applicant shows profile preview and skill match.

+    * Can view full profile before accepting.

+### Acceptance Criteria: "As a user, I want to pay for a service once it’s completed."

+    * Payment is only available after request is marked as completed.

+    * User can see service fee before confirming payment.

+    * Payment success/failure messages are shown.

+    * Payment triggers completion status and release to service provider.

+### Acceptance Criteria: "As a user, I want to leave a review and rating after a service."

+    * Review includes rating (1–5 stars) and comment.

+    * Can only leave a review after service is marked “Completed.”

+    * One review per service interaction.

+    * both users as service provider and help seeker review each other for future trust

+### Acceptance Criteria: "As a user, I want to see reviews and testimonials on profiles."

+    * Reviews appear on all users profiles.

+    * Each review shows author name, stars, and comment.

+    * Average rating is calculated and displayed.

+### Acceptance Criteria: "As an admin, I want to view and manage all users"

+    * Admin can view the list of all users.

+    * Admin can search/filter users by name, email, role, or status.

+    * Admin can activate, deactivate, or delete user accounts.

+    * Admin can view individual user profiles and their activities.

+    * Admin is notified when suspicious activity is flagged (a complain is made , a bug is reported...).

+### Acceptance Criteria: "As an admin, I want to manage all posts and skills"

+    * Admin sees a list of all published posts and shared skills.

+    * Admin can search/filter by user, category, or flagged status.

+    * Admin can delete or hide any post or skill.

+    * Admin can view post/skill details and the associated user profile.

+    * Posts/skills reported by users are highlighted for review.

+### Acceptance Criteria: "As an admin, I want to see platform-wide analytics"

+    * Admin dashboard displays key metrics: new users, total posts, applications, completed services, etc.

+    * Data is visualized via charts (daily, weekly, monthly).

+    * Admin can filter analytics by time range.

+    * Admin sees revenue summaries if payment system is enabled.

+### Acceptance Criteria: "As an admin, I want to resolve disputes or issues between users"

+    * Admin sees a list of reported issues or disputes.

+    * Each dispute contains user details, request details, and issue description.

+    * Admin can contact both parties.

+    * Admin can take action (e.g., refund, ban, suspend user, mark as resolved).

+    * Resolutions are logged for audit purposes.

+### Acceptance Criteria: "As an admin, I want to send announcements or notifications"

+    * Admin can compose a platform-wide announcement.

+    * Announcement can be sent as in-app message, email, or both.

+    * Announcement history is saved and viewable.

+### Acceptance Criteria: "As an admin, I want to check all history logs"

+    * Admin can view logs of user activities (login, request updates, payments, reviews, etc).

+    * Logs can be filtered by date, user, or action type.

+    * Logs are read-only.

+    * Each log includes timestamp, action, user ID, and IP address.